drieslab/Giotto/README.md

 Firstly Giotto provides a flexible framework for common single-cell processing steps such as quality control, normalization, dimension reduction, clustering and cell type annotation.
+Next, it incorporates spatial information through the formation of a *spatial grid* and a *spatial proximity network*, which will be used in subsequent analyses
+to:
+\- identify spatial genes (4 different methods)
+\- identify spatial patterns
+\- identify spatial domains using an HMRF method
+\- perform spatial gene enrichment analysis by integrating your single-cell RNAseq data or lists of genes
+\- explore spatial cell-cell interactions
+\- find differentially expressed genes associated with neighboring cell types
+\- perform ligand-receptor enrichment analysis between cell types

-Next, it incorporates spatial information through the formation of a spatial grid and a spatial proximity network, which will be used in subsequent analyses to identify spatial genes or patterns, cell-cell preferential interactions and ligand-receptor signaling.
-Furthermore, the outcome of Giotto can be interactivily explored using [**Giotto Viewer**](http://spatial.rc.fas.harvard.edu/giotto-viewer/), which allows you to overlay the obtained results with raw or additional images of the profiled tissue section(s).
+Furthermore, both 2D and 3D data can be visualized and the outcome of Giotto can be interactivily explored using [**Giotto Viewer**](http://spatial.rc.fas.harvard.edu/giotto-viewer/), which allows you to overlay the obtained results with raw or additional images of the profiled tissue section(s).